NeuralCoder3/adbench-thorin/README.md

 * **Impala** \
   Code written and differentiated in Impala

+In each folder (gmm, ba, lstm, nn) are these make targets:
 ```
 build-native #Build manual implementation
 run-native #Run manual with first test instance